 In 2016 Chapel Hill, NC is trying to entice the upscale grocery store Wegmans to build a store in Chapel Hill.
 The town and county are considering offering incentives which total $ 4M spread over several years.

-My first reaction was to disagree with their plan.
+I disagreed with their plan.
 My reasons were:

 There are already five different grocery stores in Chapel Hill: Whole Foods, Trader Joes, Harris Teeter, Food Lion, and Fresh Market (Glen Lennox).
 To aid one financially and not the others will siphon customers away from the others.
 That's not fair.